A Point of No Return – Osho

 Why didn’t he hit him in the first place?
 Why did he bother to answer so many questions and then hit him?
 He created the situation, the right situation.
 He created the heat.
 He created the curiosity more and more and more.
 He brought the monk to a state from where the hit could simply shock him to a kind of awareness.

 He helped the monk to think about it more and more and more, to bring a peak of thinking – because only from the peak can the hit be of any help.
 But his hitting the monk is neither wild nor arrogant – it is not out of anger, remember.
-This story I have found in a book written by an American who thinks the master became angry because of the persistent query of the monk, and out of anger he hit him back.
+This story I have found in a book written by an American who thinks the master became angry because of the persistent query of the monk, and out of anger he hit him.
 This is stupid.
 You have missed the whole point.
 It is not out of anger!
 He is not offended by the question; he is enjoying the question.
 He is bringing the monk to a more and more feverish state by answering in such a way that the question is not answered but enhanced.
 Just see the difference.

 Ordinarily, you answer a question so that the question is finished.
 The Zen master is answering so that the question becomes even more pointed and poignant.
 He is helping the question to arise with a totality.
 He is giving the idea to the monk that his question is very important and the master is unable to answer it.
 He is helping the ego of the monk to become a big balloon so a small prick and . . . the balloon bursts.

 It is not out of anger; it has nothing to do with anger.
-He is not angry with the monk, he is not annoyed with the monk.
+He is not angry with the monk; he is not annoyed with the monk.
 He must be feeling perfectly happy with the monk that he has asked – now he is giving a chance for the master.
 But it is a device.
 He is not answering.

 Even the slap is not the answer, remember.
 A few people start thinking as if the slap is the answer – that is not the answer either.
 The slap is just to give you a jerk, just to shake your foundations, so even if for a single moment you slip out of your thinking you will have a glimpse of reality.
 Then you will forget about God and about Buddha and worship . . . and you will just see that your breakfast is getting cold.
 You will come herenow.
-Zen is an existential approach, not a philosophical approach towards life.
-And it has helped tremendously, it has brought many people to awakening.
-Zen does not believe in analyzing a problem, because it does not believe that any problem can be solved at its own level.
-No problem can be solved unless your consciousness is raised a little higher than the problem.
-This has to be understood.
-This is something very fundamental.

 You ask me a question.
 I can answer it, but you remain on the same level of consciousness.
 My answer cannot raise your consciousness.
 You ask, “Does God exist?”
 I can say yes or no – but you remain the same!
 Whether I say yes or no will not help you in any way to become more conscious.
 It will not give you more being; it will only give you more knowledge this way or that.
 If you are an atheist and you ask, “Is there a God?” and I say no, you will feel very happy.
 You will say, “So I was right.”
 Or if I say yes, you will say, “This man is wrong.
 He does not know anything.
 He is just a blind person.
 I have argued, I have looked into the matter deeply, and I can’t find any proof for God.”

 Whether I say yes or no, whether you are a theist or an atheist, either you will accumulate the knowledge, receive it if it fits with you, or, if it doesn’t fit with you, you will reject it.
 That’s what you are doing continuously in your mind.
 But your consciousness is not raised.
-And unless your consciousness is raised no problem can be solved.
-In the first place the problem is created because of your conscious-ness, and it can be solved, not by any answer – it can be solved only by helping your consciousness to go a little higher from where it is.
+And unless your consciousness is raised, no problem can be solved.
+In the first place the problem is created because of your consciousness, and it can be solved, not by any answer – it can be solved only by helping your consciousness to go a little higher from where it is.

 That’s the work of Zen.
 It is not a transfer of knowledge – it is a transfer of consciousness, being.
 By slapping the monk, the master has simply helped the monk to become a little more alert.
 And if the monk becomes a little more alert, that slap is not only a slap – it is a leap of the master’s being into the disciple.
 But for that you need great love for the master, otherwise you will miss the slap.
-You need great trust in the Master. […]
+You need great trust in the master. […]

 Sannyas simply means that you are ready to go with me even if I hit you.
 You are ready to go with me even if I crush you, annihilate you.
 You are ready to go with me to any limits.
 Your trust is more.
 Your trust is more in me than your trust in yourself.
 Then the work starts.
-‘The work’ simply means you have become available to the master – only then can you be awakened.
+“The work” simply means you have become available to the master – only then can you be awakened.
 Because awakening is going to be painful.
 It is not going to be very sweet, you have slept so long, and you have dreamt so many beautiful dreams.
 And awakening is certainly going to destroy all those dreams.
 They are dreams, but you have thought up to now that they are realities.
 And when somebody starts taking them away from you it hurts.
 You start feeling that “I am getting nothing – on the contrary, I am losing all that I had before.”

 Zen is a particular milieu, a climate between the master and the disciple of trust, of love, of infinite love, so the disciple is ready to go to any end.
 You will be surprised: sometimes Zen masters have been really wild.

-It happened in one Zen master’s ashram: whenever he used to talk, and he used to talk about truth, he would raise one of his fingers towards the sky.
+It happened in one Zen master’s ashram: whenever he used to talk, and he used to talk about truth, he would raise one of his fingers toward the sky.
 That was his particular gesture.
 Naturally, it became a joke.
 Anybody who wanted to imitate the master would raise the finger.

 A young disciple, very young, became very artful in repeating and imitating the master’s gestures – his face, the way he walked, the way he talked, the way he sat.
 Just a young boy he was.
-And anywhere and everywhere, whenever there was some serious discussion going on, he would raise his finger towards the sky in the same way as the master.
+And anywhere and everywhere, whenever there was some serious discussion going on, he would raise his finger toward the sky in the same way as the master.

 One day, the young boy was standing behind the master and the master was talking to people and he raised his finger, and from the back the boy also raised his finger.
 And the master called him . . . just took a knife and cut his finger!
 Now, you cannot think of this as compassion – just cut his finger.
 And the boy screamed out in pain, and the master said, “Don’t miss the point!
 Now raise the finger.”
 Now the finger is gone, there is nothing to raise, and the master says, “Now, raise the finger – don’t miss the point!”
 And the boy, with tears in his eyes, raised his cut finger towards the sky . . . and that very moment the satori happened.
 The boy was transformed.